AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/average-minute-audience-panel.md

 >[!NOTE]
 >
->The Media average minute audience panel is available only to customers who have purchased the Streaming Media Collection Add-on for Customer Journey Analytics.
+>The **[!UICONTROL Media average minute audience]** panel is available only to customers who have purchased the Streaming Media Collection Add-on for Customer Journey Analytics.
 >
 >Contact your Adobe Sales representative or Adobe account team for more information.
 >